 Tips for an Effective Sign-Spinning CampaignJohnny AArrow

 Are you ready to put a little spin into your promotional efforts?
-Consider these seven tips if you’re considering an advertising campaign using hand-held signs — also known as “sign spinning.”
+Consider these six tips if you’re considering an advertising campaign using hand-held signs — also known as “sign spinning.”

 - Grab the attention of motorists with motion — and then give a strong, succinct call to action.
 “What you’re really striving for is that immediate response,” says T.J.
 Bobay, marketing adviser for Fireleads Media in Asheville, N.C.
 “Use messages that really make people stop and pull over.”